UMiamiLibraries/RAMP/README.md

    be able to write a stub EAD file necessary to create a new EAC record.

 ### 2.3 Editing EAC Files
-   The 'Edit' link displays a select box that includes a list of names.
+   The 'Edit' link displays a select box taht includes a list of names.
    Selecting a name loads their EAC record into the editor.
 A user can manually edit the EAC XML in the editor.
    During the editing process, the files are monitored and sent to a